 With this knowledge and preparation, we set out.
 Our key stops included an alcove with a small, high arch and a crawl through passage, Skull Arch, and Surprise Arch.
 The combination of narrow canyons, no signs, and no defined route made for a great experience.
 Despite having studied the photos, each turn brought a new surprise: an arch, a green alcove, or a dead end.
 Being prepared meant that the furnace presented us with just enough challenge: we could make small wrong turns or explore a different branch and then repeat.

 We were pleasantly surprised to find that even the GPS in our phones worked pretty well.
 There were only two places where we lost our intended route.
 We could return to our last known good landmark or coordinate, verify from the GPS if it was an open alcove (helpful for reassurance but fortunately unnecessary), and try again.

 Even if we return, though, we would not count on the GPS and would still plan our route on maps and study photos.
-If we explored off the common routes — something I’d love to do — I’d want to go with someone more knowledgeable of the terrain.
-For our planning, we found reports from Utah Outdoor Fun and Climb Utah, along with GPS traces people had posted from ranger-led hikes particularly helpful.
+If we explored off the common routes–something I’d love to do–I’d want to go with someone more knowledgeable of the terrain.
+Reports from Utah Outdoor Fun and Climb Utah, along with GPS traces people had posted from ranger-led hikes, helped us plan.
 Evaluate your own skills, though.
 If you aren’t comfortable with map skills in this type of terrain and route finding, go with a guide or someone who has been there.